New York Knicks: 1991–1996: The Pat Riley/Don Nelson years

-In the finals, the Knicks would play seven low-scoring, defensive games against the Houston Rockets.
-After splitting the first two games in Houston, the Knicks would win two out of three games at Madison Square Garden, which also hosted the New York Rangers first Stanley Cup celebration in 54 years following their win over the Vancouver Canucks in Game 7 of their finals during the series.
-(A Knicks win would have made the Garden the first building to host a Cup winner and an NBA champ in the same season.)
-In Game 6, however, a last-second attempt at a game-winning shot by Starks was tipped by Rockets center Hakeem Olajuwon, giving the Rockets an 86–84 victory and forcing a Game 7.
-The Knicks lost Game 7 90–84, credited in large part to Starks's dismal 2-for-18 shooting performance and Riley's stubborn refusal to bench Starks, despite having bench players who were renowned for their shooting prowess, such as Rolando Blackman and Hubert Davis available.
+In the NBA Finals, the Knicks would play seven low-scoring, defensive games against the Houston Rockets.
+After splitting the first two games in Houston, the Knicks would win two out of three games at Madison Square Garden, which also hosted the New York Rangers' first Stanley Cup celebration in 54 years following their win over the Vancouver Canucks in game 7 of 1994 Stanley Cup Final during the series.
+In game 6, however, a last-second attempt at a game-winning shot by Starks was tipped by Rockets center Hakeem Olajuwon, giving the Rockets an 86–84 victory and forcing a game 7.
+The Knicks lost that game 90–84, credited in large part to Starks's dismal 2-for-18 shooting performance and Riley's stubborn refusal to bench Starks, despite having bench players who were renowned for their shooting prowess, such as Rolando Blackman and Hubert Davis, available.
 The loss denied New York the distinction of having both NBA and NHL championships in the same year.
 Nevertheless, the Knicks had gotten some inspiration from Mark Messier and the Rangers during the finals.

-The next year, the Knicks were second place in the Atlantic Division with a 55–27 record.
+The next year, the Knicks finished in second place in the Atlantic Division with a 55–27 record.
 The team defeated the Cleveland Cavaliers before facing the Pacers again in the second round.
-The tone for the Knicks–Pacers series was set in Game 1, as Miller once again became a clutch nuisance to the Knicks by scoring eight points in the final 8 seconds of the game to give the Pacers a 107–105 victory.
-The series went to a Game 7, and when Patrick Ewing's last-second finger roll attempt to tie the game missed, the Pacers clinched the 97–95 win.
+The tone for the Knicks–Pacers series was set in game 1, as Miller once again became a clutch nuisance to the Knicks by scoring eight points in the final 9 seconds of the game to give the Pacers a 107–105 victory.
+The series went to a game 7, and when Patrick Ewing's last-second finger roll attempt to tie the game missed, the Pacers clinched the 97–95 win.
 Riley resigned the next day, and the Knicks hired Don Nelson as their new head coach.

 While Nelson had been a successful coach before joining the Knicks, his offensive-oriented Nellie Ball philosophy failed to mesh with the team, and during the 1995–96 season, Nelson was fired after 59 games, and, instead of going after another well-known coach, the Knicks hired longtime assistant Jeff Van Gundy, who had no prior experience as a head coach.
 Van Gundy, who restored the team's defense-first style of his mentor Pat Riley, went 13–10 the rest of the way.
 The Knicks ended up with a 47–35 record that year, and swept the Cavaliers in the first round of the playoffs before losing to the eventual champion Bulls (who had an NBA record 72 wins in the regular season) in five games.